promptfoo/promptfoo/site/docs/configuration/expected-outputs/model-graded.md

 - `factuality` - a factual consistency eval which, given a completion `A` and reference answer `B` evaluates whether A is a subset of B, A is a superset of B, A and B are equivalent, A and B disagree, or A and B differ, but difference don't matter from the perspective of factuality.
 Uses the prompt from OpenAI's public evals.
 - `answer-relevance` - ensure that LLM output is related to original query
 - `classifier` - see [classifier grading docs](/docs/configuration/expected-outputs/classifier).
+- `select-best` - compare outputs from multiple test cases and choose a winner

 RAG-based (requires `query` and/or `context` vars):